What Are Stock Option Grants?

 Without an exit (either an acquisition or an IPO), the option payout is zero.
 In some cases, purchasing options at a company that never has an exit can lose money instead of make money.
 That being said, if a startup does have a successful exit and its value is high, employees can make a large profit on their initial investment.

 In other words, when they were first granted the options, the strike price was probably very low because your company’s potential hasn’t been established yet.
-Then, after disrupting the industry the company exists in, the value of each share skyrockets.
-Suddenly, the initial payment pales in comparison to the amount of money you will receive for these shares, and everybody is happy and rich.
+Then, after disrupting the industry the company exists in, the value of each share increases.
+Suddenly, the initial payment pales in comparison to the amount of money you may receive for these shares, and everybody can be happy and rich.

 Looking for a platform that can help you manage all of your employees' stock options?
 Let's have a conversation!